 In a case like this one, the criminal investigation will be handled by law enforcement officials.
 Once the suspect is no longer in immediate medical danger, police will conduct tests to try to figure out whether the driver was intoxicated.
 This may include a field sobriety test at the scene, a Breathalyzer test, or a blood draw and toxicology analysis.

 It may take weeks or months for toxicology test results to come back.
 Toxicology labs handle a high case load, and forensic scientists must test for the presence of many different possible intoxicants.
 If evidence of intoxication is found, the suspect will face a trial and sentencing.
 The injured victim may be asked to prepare a victim impact statement that will be read by the court at the time of sentencing.

 A severely injured victim may also choose to hire an experienced DUI injury lawyer to help deal with insurance and, if necessary, file a lawsuit.
 While the criminal court system’s goal is the punishment and rehabilitation of criminals, civil cases are intended to help an injured person seek restitution.
 They’re not intended as punishment, and it’s rare for victims to be paid out of a criminal’s personal assets; their damages are usually paid by an insurance company.
 In some personal injury cases involving drunk drivers, a personal injury attorney might also file a claim against a bar that overserved the defendant.

 If you’ve been injured in a crash involving a drunk or drugged driver, it’s a good idea to speak with a personal injury attorney about your legal rights.
-Davis Law Group offers free case reviews for accident victims, and when you hire us, you won’t be asked to pay up front.
+Davis Law Group, P.S., offers free case reviews for accident victims, and when you hire us, you won’t be asked to pay up front.
 We work on a contingency fee basis, which means that fees are collected from any settlement or verdict we recover.